armin-es/Form-Auto-Complete-JavaScript/README.md

 ## How to make it work on your machine
 - Clone it
-- Start using it, by cliclong on the `index.html` file
+- Start using it, by clicking on the `index.html` file
 - Documentation for JS is generated inside the out folder.